 Staff interpreters also:

 ● Coordinate the statewide Quality Assurance Screening Test (QAST), a state screening mechanism conducted to evaluate the skill level of interpreters.

 If you would like more information regarding our services, please contact one of our Staff Interpreters at Arkansas Rehabilitation Services at 900 W. 7th Street, Little Rock, Arkansas 72201 or call (501) 686-2800.

-(but are not limited to):
+Examples of topics include (but are not limited to):

 Services are provided to individuals who meet income and severity of hearing loss guidelines.
 Income eligibility maximums are based on family size.

-Services are based on an individual independent living plan and may include counseling, audiological and medical evaluation, independent living skills training, adaptive equipment, basic sign language instruction to the individual or family members, interpreter services to support other planned services, information and referral, and advocacy.
+Services are based on an individual independent living plan and may include counseling, audiological and medical evaluation, independent living skills training, adaptive equipment, basic sign language instruction to the individual or family members, interpreter services to support other planned services, information, and referral, and advocacy.

 The ILS Program also conducts community awareness programs to enhance the understanding and integration of individuals with disabilities.

 The Telecommunications Access Program (TAP) provides free telephone equipment to eligible Arkansans who are deaf, hard of hearing, deafblind, or who have a speech, visual, mobility or intellectual disability that prevents them from using a standard telephone.
 TAP is a program within